DataNinja Spring School 2023

 https://uni-bielefeld.zoom.us/webinar/register/WN_FxCqf89gR9i6NtawCzQHaA

-At registration, you will need to indicate whether you want to join in-person or virtually, and whether you plan to submit a poster.
+At registration, you will need to indicate whether you plan to submit a poster.

 Important Dates